HongyangGao/Graph-U-Nets/README.md

 Installation
 ------------

-The implementation is based on the pytorch version of DGCNN.

-    unzip pytorch_structure2vec-master.zip

-Then, under the "pytorch_structure2vec-master/s2vlib/" directory, type

-    make -j4

-to build the necessary c++ backend.

 Type

-    ./run_GUNet.sh DATA FOLD
+    ./run_GNN.sh DATA FOLD GPU
 to run on dataset using fold number (1-10).
-You can run ./run_GUNet.sh DD 0 to run on DD dataset with 10-fold cross validation.
+You can run

+    ./run_GUNet.sh DD 0 0
+to run on DD dataset with 10-fold cross validation on GPU #0.

 Code
 ----

-The detail implementation is in ops.py
+The detail implementation of Graph U-Net is in src/utils/ops.py.

 Datasets